stephenmcd/curiodb/README.md

 ## Installation

-I've been using [SBT][sbt] to build the project, which you can install on [OS X][sbt-osx], [Linux][sbt-linux] or [Windows][sbt-windows].
+I've been using [sbt][sbt] to build the project, which you can install on [OS X][sbt-osx], [Linux][sbt-linux] or [Windows][sbt-windows].
 With that done, you just need to clone this repository and run it: